-Are you a creditor in Australia?
-If so, it is important that you are aware of your legal obligations as an individual in your position.
+Are you a creditor in Australia looking for information on debt collection guidelines?
+If so, it is important that you are aware of your legal obligations as an individual in your position.d

 Debt collection guidelines: for collectors and creditors is an Australian guide for creditors, created by the Australian Consumer & Consumer Commission, that helps you to stay on the right side of the law when recovering debts.

-This article will outline the basics of the debt collection guidelines and help you to understand what you may and may not do as a creditor in Australia.
+In this article our Australian debt collectors will outline the basics of the debt collection guidelines and help you to understand what you may and may not do as a creditor in Australia.

 Debt Collection Guidelines - What Debt Collectors Cannot Do